jcanseco/.dotfiles.old/README.md

 ### Neovim

-Note that if you're using an older version of Ubuntu, there are additional steps you must perform.
+Note: if you're using an older version of Ubuntu, there are additional steps you must perform.
 See [here](https://github.com/neovim/neovim/wiki/Installing-Neovim#ubuntu) for the full installation instructions.

 ```
 sudo apt-get install software-properties-common